 Understanding and developing your emotional intelligence can have a positive effect on both your career as well as your personal relationships.
-What is more, if you strive to be an effective leader EI is even more important.
+What is more, if you strive to be an effective leader EQ is even more important.
 Being able to understand your own emotions and pick up on the emotional cues of others comes more naturally to some than others.
-That’s why more and more businesses are investing in developing the EI of their employees, but you don’t need to be an employee at a large company to receive support in this area.
-There are also many free EI assessments available online.
+That’s why more and more businesses are investing in developing the EQ of their employees, but you don’t need to be an employee at a large company to receive support in this area.
+There are also many free EQ assessments available online.

-In order to better develop your EI, it’s important to have a thorough understanding of its main components.
+In order to better develop your EQ, it’s important to have a thorough understanding of its main components.
 According to the Association for Talent Development, the four main skills of emotional intelligence are as follows:

 - Self-awareness – our ability to perceive our emotions and understand our tendencies to act in certain ways in given situations